 Violins to honour war poets donated to Oswestry

-Three violins dedicated to Wilfred Owen, Siegfried Sassoon and Robert Graves were among a collection of stringed instruments donated to the town of Oswestry at the opening of the Wilfred Owen Festival.
+Three violins dedicated to Wilfred Owen, Siegfried Sassoon and Robert Graves were among a collection of stringed instruments donated to the town of Oswestry at the opening of the Wilfred Owen Festival on Saturday, 15 March.

 Watch more of our videos on ShotsTV.com